rezahedi/rezahedi/README.md

 I'm open to any kind of related ideas, so let me know if you have anything in mind.

-I've created this README repository to publicly challenge myself to commit and contribute to any interesting projects, whether for my portfolio or other open-sourced initiatives, for a month.
-I'll be writing code, even as less as for half an hour daily, for 30 days.
-Then I'll extend it to one year.
+I've created this README repository to publicly challenge myself to commit and contribute to interesting projects, whether for my portfolio or other open-source initiatives, for a year in a row.
+I'll be writing code, reviewing or contributing to various projects throughout this period.
+After that I'll look back and review my skills levels.

 Here is my Github contribution streak badge: